Multilingual Event Linking to Wikidata: Related Work

-\paragraph{Entity Linking:} Our work utilizes hyperlinks between Wikipedia pages to identify event references.
+Our work utilizes hyperlinks between Wikipedia pages to identify event references.
 This idea was previously explored in multiple entity related works, both for dataset creation \cite{mihalcea2007wikifyld,botha-etal-2020-entity} and data augmentation during training \cite{bunescu-pasca-2006-using,nothman-etal-2008-transforming}.
-Another related line of work utilized hyperlinks from general web pages to Wikipedia articles for the tasks of cross-document entity coreference \cite{Singh2012WikilinksAL} and named entity disambiguation \cite{eshel-etal-2017-named}.
-Prior work on entity linking has highlighted the need for zero-shot evaluation of systems \cite{sil-etal-2012-linking,logeswaran-etal-2019-zero}.
-We adopt this standard in our experiments by using a disjoint sets of events for training and evaluation (see \autoref{ssec:task_definition}).
+Another related line of work utilized hyperlinks from general web pages to Wikipedia articles for the tasks of cross-document entity coreference \cite{Singh2012WikilinksAL} and named entity disambiguation \cite{eshel-etal-2017-named}. \citet{sil-etal-2012-linking,logeswaran-etal-2019-zero} highlighted the need for zero-shot evaluation.
+We adopt this standard by using a disjoint sets of events for training and evaluation (see \autoref{ssec:task_definition}).